Commitments and Contingencies

 |Commitments and Contingencies Disclosure [Abstract]|

-The Company enters various license, research collaboration and development agreements which provide for payments to the Company for government grants, fees, cost reimbursements typically with a markup, technology transfer and license fees, and royalty payments on sales.
+The Company enters various license, research collaboration and development agreements, which provide for payments to the Company primarily for technology transfer and license fees, and royalty payments on sales.

-In connection with acquisition of Equipois, the Company assumed the rights and obligations of Equipois under a license agreement with the developer of certain intellectual property related to mechanical balance and support arm technologies, which grants the Company an exclusive license with respect to the technology and patent rights for certain fields of use.
-Pursuant to the terms of the license agreement, the Company will be required to pay the developer a single-digit royalty on net receipts, subject to a $50 annual minimum royalty requirement.
+In connection with acquisition of Equipois, LLC ("Equipois"), the Company assumed the rights and obligations of Equipois under a license agreement with the developer of certain intellectual property related to mechanical balance and support arm technologies, which grants the Company an exclusive license with respect to the technology and patent rights for certain fields of use.
+Pursuant to the terms of the license agreement, the Company pays the developer a single-digit royalty on net receipts, subject to a $50 annual minimum royalty requirement.

 In the normal course of business, the Company is subject to various legal matters.
 In the opinion of management, the resolution of such matters will not have a material adverse effect on the Company’s condensed consolidated financial statements.